Y2kun/Y2kun/README.md

 Hello I am Y2kun and a student at a Computer Science School.
 As an 16 year old Student I wish to become more competent in skills I have an interest in, especialy programming.
 I am using GNU/Linux as my main OS, specificaly NixOS.
 As I believe it serves my purposes well.
-In my free time I develope games, read books and do world building.
+In my free time I develope games, read books and work on personal projects.

 ## Statistics